home-assistant/alerts.home-assistant.io/alerts/linky.markdown

 homeassistant: ">0.79.0"
 ---

-An automatic Enedis API changes from march 2020 make some users impossible to authenticate, a fix is in work in progress, see details on the GitHub issue.
+An automatic Enedis API changes from March 2020 makes it impossible for some users to authenticate.
+A fix is in work in progress, see details on the GitHub issue.